Rixyverse/Readme/README.md

 ## How to become a beta tester?
 Well, go to <a href="https://docs.google.com/forms/d/e/1FAIpQLSdjwP-8l-KvVKI_pkhStSh-CET-zILfTNoRvYAPwawGsHf_5w/viewform">this link</a> and then complete the form.
 You need to be in <a href="https://clonemii.webs.nf">CloneMii</a> to send the form.
 You need an invite key to get into CloneMii at this present time.

+## When the source code/the site will be publicly available ?

+Around August-December 2021.

 # That's all for now!
 Like we said, if you have a question that isn't here, open an issue and we will respond to your question shortly.